Everything You Need To Know About CPM: The Critical Path Method With Examples

 Critical Path Method vs Gantt Chart

-Horizontal bar charts, called Gantt charts, lay out project activities that may be monitored within a predetermined timeframe.
-The dependencies between tasks are displayed using both CPM and Gantt charts.
+Horizontal bar charts, called Gantt charts, layout project activities that may be monitored within a predetermined time frame.
+The dependencies between tasks are displayed using both critical path methods (CPM) and Gantt charts.

 Here are some distinctions between the two tools:

-• Project duration is calculated, and critical and non-critical pathways are visualised.
+• Project duration is calculated, and critical and non-critical pathways are visualized.

 • Shown as a network diagram with connected boxes.